-On New Year’s Eve, most of us wish for good luck in different ways and many Hispanics have rituals to attract prosperity and good fortune.
-These New Year’s traditions have been passed from generation to generation.
+Did you know there are Latino New Year’s traditions for good luck?
+On New Year’s Eve, most of us wish for good fortune in different ways and many Hispanics have rituals to attract prosperity, health, travel and good vibes in general.
+These New Year’s traditions have been passed from generation to generation in Latin American families.
 Some call them customs, some call them rituals, some call them crazy.

 Whatever you call them, you have to admit that there is no harm in practicing some of the most beloved, albeit whacky, New Year’s traditions observed in many Latin American countries.
 If nothing else, they are a fun way to focus your energy on what it is that you would like to manifest in the coming year.

 Not sure what zany custom you want to partake in?
 Here are some options to choose from.
 You can even do more than one.
 I mean, there is no harm in following these Hispanic good luck rituals for the New Year.
 Want to attract good fortune and travel more?
 Here are the top Hispanic New Year’s traditions and rituals to help you manifest your wishes.